hugopeixoto/hugopeixoto.net/src/articles/my-conference-livestreaming-setup-at-gambiconf.md

   time: <https://github.com/sponsors/hugopeixoto>
 </aside>

-I volunteered to be the AV team at [Gambiconf](https://gambiconf.dev/), an in person conference in Lisbon.
+I volunteered to be the AV team at [Gambiconf](https://gambiconf.dev/), an in-person conference in Lisbon.
 Some things didn't go exactly as planned, so here's a summary of how things went.